 Being a parent is a tough job itself, but being a parent while working and maintaining your career is even tougher.
 Working for hours late at night or early in the morning can be your opportunity to work more effectively without being disturbed by your kids.
 But this schedule can be tiring from time to time.
 Parents who work while taking care of their kids are always on.
 As a result, these temporarily changed sleeping habits, and a schedule can take a toll on parents’ energy levels and, more importantly, their patience.
 To avoid negative outcomes of that, make sure you plan a break with your kids.
 Make sure you get downtime to yourself and explain this rule to your kids so they can respect that time.
 During this break, you can exercise and boost your energy levels, or you can sit back on a comfortable sofa and enjoy your favourite book or a movie.
 Make sure you discuss your downtime with your partner and organize it for both of you.
 That way, you’ll avoid any conflicts and arguments, and you’ll get a chance to restart yourselves during the day, so you get more energy and patience to continue taking care of your kids.

 If it’s possible to make sure you get outside with your kids if you can.
 You can do that by playing outside in your backyard if you have it, or you can get outside to the nearest park.
 It’s best if you manage to take your kids outside early in the morning because it’s more likely there will be fewer people, and you’ll be safer during this pandemic crisis.
 Just remember to follow the current advice on safety.
 Even though people are advised to stay at home and go out only when needed, unfortunately, it’s not that easy keeping your kids entertained at your home for so long.
 You might run out of creative games and ways to entertain them, but after all, kids need fresh air, and so do you.
-Being outdoors and fresh air can calm you down and reduce your anxiety if you’re experiencing any.
+Being outdoors and having fresh air can calm you down and reduce your anxiety if you’re experiencing any.
 Apart from taking them to the park, you can also let your kids ride their bikes or scooters around.
 This way, they will be away from people and away from public playgrounds and places that people have touched.
-For lucky ones with a yard, use that luxury to entertain your kids with a jumping session on the trampoline or play hide-and-seek.
+For lucky ones with a yard, use that luxury to entertain your kids with a jumping session on the trampoline flight or play hide-and-seek.

 Get a Babysitter